-For most housing regulation violations, the initial hearing officer is the Residential Life Coordinator (RLC) of the village in which the student resides.
-Serious housing violations as well as University conduct violations are referred to the Assistant Vice President for Student Affairs.
+For most housing regulation violations, the initial hearing officer is the Area Coordinator (AC) of the village in which the student resides.
+Serious housing violations as well as University conduct violations are referred to the Vice President for Student Affairs.
 Additional information about University Discipline is available at the Student Affairs web site.

 Students living on campus are subject to University and Housing regulations.

 Residents found in violation of these regulations will be held accountable for their actions, and the actions of their guests.

 The following are possible sanctions for students found in violation of one or more of the Residential Community Regulations and Guidelines.
 Sanctions may include, but are not limited to: